zhaohuanqdcn/tp/docs/DeveloperGuide.md

 #### Design consideration:

-##### Aspect: why not use find?
+##### Aspect: Why not use find?

-*   Adding a syntax like `find_meeting` with empty keyword makes the list operation less intuitive.
-As `list_meeting` is a frequently used functionality, we decide to have a separate command.
+*   Adding a syntax like `findmeeting` with empty keyword makes the list operation less intuitive.
+As `listmeeting` is a frequently used functionality, we decide to have a separate command.

 ### Clear meeting command